David Condon (field hockey): Biography

 where he won another bronze medal.

 He joined Wimbledon in the Men's England Hockey League Premier Division in 2020 after seven years with East Grinstead.
 It was while at Wimbledon that he won a third consecutive bronze medal with England in the Men's tournament at the 2022 Commonwealth Games in Birmingham and participated in the 2023 Men's FIH Hockey World Cup.

 He transferred to Old Georgians for the 2024–25 Men's England Hockey League season.
+He won the 2026 Premier league title with Old Georgians.